-- a.
-The witness shall report the alleged infraction to the appropriate Seminary personnel (faculty member, administrative officer, etc.). - b.
-With or without the accompaniment of the consulted Seminary personnel, the witness shall confront the accused with his/ her knowledge of the alleged infraction and his/her intentions and actions with regard to the matter. - c.
-If, after such confrontation, it is felt by the witness and/or the previously consulted Seminary personnel that disciplinary action may be called for, the alleged infraction will be reported to the Assistant to the President for Student Development. - 2.
-The Assistant to the President for Student Development will collect preliminary data on the case and will conduct an interview with the student(s) involved: (a) to review the charges and (b) to interpret the Judicial Process for Student Discipline including the student's right of appeal. - 3.
-Should the Assistant to the President for Student Development decide that further investigation or action is necessary, the full Judicial Committee will be assembled for a hearing in which the student or students involved are present.
+a.
+The witness shall report the alleged infraction to the appropriate Seminary personnel (faculty member, administrative officer, etc.).

+b.
+With or without the accompaniment of the consulted Seminary personnel, the witness shall, if possible, confront the accused with his/her knowledge of the alleged infraction and his/her intentions and actions with regard to the matter.

+c.
+If, after such confrontation, it is felt by the witness and/or the previously consulted Seminary personnel that disciplinary action may be called for, the alleged infraction will be reported to the Dean of Students.

+- 2. The Dean of Students will collect preliminary data on the case and will conduct an interview with the student(s) involved: (a) to review the charges and (b) to interpret the Judicial Process for Student Discipline including the student's right of appeal. - 3.
+Should the Dean of Students decide that further investigation or action is necessary, the Judicial Committee will be assembled for a hearing in which the student or students involved are present.
 (Cases of emergency are dealt with in Item III below). - a.
 The hearing will include presentation of evidence, including the accused student's statement of facts regarding the case, and questioning of evidence. - b.
 The Committee will review the data and make a decision. - c.
 The student will then hear a statement of the decision of the Committee. - d.
 The student involved shall have seven days in which to decide whether to accept the recommendation of the Committee as a final decision in his/her case; should he/she do so, further steps in the disciplinary process will be unnecessary.
+Should the student choose not to accept the action of the Judicial Committee, the decision may be appealed to the Appeals Council.

 - 4. Students under review by the Appeals Council shall have the right to be present, accompanied by counsel (if desired), and to speak at the hearing.
 They may hear and examine evidence presented against them at the hearing, may question witnesses, and present evidence by witness or by affidavit if a witness is unable to attend.
 The meeting will be open only to the Council, the student under review, and witnesses as they are needed. - 5.
-All actions of the Judicial Committee and the Appeals Council shall be implemented by the Assistant to the President for Student Development and/or the President with written notice supplied to students under review. - 6.
-Appeal from the decisions of the Appeals Council may be made to the President as the Chief Administrative Officer by submitting written notice to the Assistant to the President for Student Development within seven days of the notification regarding the Appeals Council action.
+All actions of the Judicial Committee and the Appeals Council shall be implemented by the Dean of Students and/or the President with written notice supplied to student(s) under review. - 6.
+Appeal from the decisions of the Appeals Council may be made to the President as the Chief Administrative Officer by submitting written notice to the Dean of Students within seven days of the notification regarding the Appeals Council action.

-EMERGENCY DISCIPLINE ACTION III.
+III.
+EMERGENCY DISCIPLINE ACTION

 In cases of emergency, as determined by the President (or acting President), arising from any action which threatens physical injury, property damage, the destruction or disruption of teaching, worship, or administration, the President (or acting President) shall have the power to take whatever immediate action he deems necessary to return the campus to normalcy.
-Any disciplinary action of students arising out of emergency shall be referred to the Judicial Committee which will follow the usual procedures of discipline as spelled out previously in this document.
+Any disciplinary action of students arising out of emergency shall be referred to the Judicial Committee which will follow the usual procedures of discipline as spelled out previously in the document.